AnnieCannons/countries-app-instructions/version-2/README.md

 2. **Saved Countries data**
     - As a user, on my Saved Countries page, I should be able to see all of the Saved Countries.
     - As a user, when I click the Save button in an individual country's page, I should be able to see that country's card in my Saved Countries page
+    - A country cannot be saved twice.
+If I try to save a country that has already been saved, then nothing will happen.
 3. **View Count data**
     - As a user, when I open a country's page, I should be able to see how many times the user has viewed this country.
     - Every time I view a country's page, its view count should go up by 1.